dvirzg/persona-ai/README.md

 # PersonaChat AI

 A personalized AI chat app that learns about you through conversations and provides insights about your personality, conversation patterns, and interests.
-Built with Next.js 14, Vercel AI SDK, and Shadcn UI.
+Built with Next.js 14 and FastAPI.

 ## Features